fbpx Top

 Department/Hardware/Craft/General Stores

-Look into seeing if your school can participate in work experience for off campus jobs!
-There are so many benefits to actual off campus job training.
+Look into seeing if your school can participate in work experience for off-campus jobs!
+There are so many benefits to actual off-campus job training.
 If you are unable to get a program started, you can always take trips to various businesses to have students observe and interview employees about their jobs.
-Students can make a list of places they’ve seen, tasks for each job, and start a list of places they think they would want to work at in the future.
+Students can make a list of places they’ve seen, and tasks for each job, and start a list of places they think they would want to work at in the future.

 You might also enjoy: